Infinix launches Hot 10S Series gaming smartphone

 China’s Infinix unveiled its Hot 10S Series, a gaming and entertainment smartphone that has a lot of high-end features.

-The Infinix Hot 10S and Hot 10S NFC models combine high-end processing, long-lasting battery, a triple camera with Super Nightscape imaging, and a smooth 6.82-inch HD+ display.
-This kind of smartphone competes with rivals on Android such as the Razer Phone.
+The Infinix Hot 10S and Hot 10S NFC models have high-end processing, long-lasting battery, a triple camera with Super Nightscape imaging, and a smooth 6.82-inch HD+ display.
+This kind of device competes with rivals on Android such as the Razer Phone.

-The Hot 10S Series features Infinix’s powerful Dar-link optimization engine software, which improves graphic display and touchscreen sensitivity with self-learning AI algorithm capabilities that minimize lag time.
+The Hot 10S Series features Infinix’s Dar-link optimization engine software, which improves graphic display and touchscreen sensitivity with self-learning AI algorithm capabilities that minimize lag time.

-The Hot 10S smartphone is equipped with a MediaTek Helio G85 chipset to meet the increasing demand for enhanced gaming experiences.
+The Hot 10S smartphone has a MediaTek Helio G85 chipset to meet the increasing demand for enhanced gaming experiences.

-The smartphone has Laser Micron Lithography Technology, which creates a shimmering appearance on the surface of the phone, with inspiration taken from the Salar de Uyuni in Bolivia.
+The smartphone has Laser Micron Lithography Technology, which creates a shimmering appearance on the surface of the phone, with inspiration taken from the Salar de Uyuni salt flats in Bolivia.
 It has an under-display selfie camera, and the display has a 90 hertz refresh rate.

 The touch-response is 180 hertz, meaning it has a lot of responsiveness when you press the screen.
 The processing speed also shows with the facial recognition used to unlock the device.